Self-diagnosis: Smartphone applications

 There are a multitude of medical and health apps available on both the Apple App Store and Google Play Store that can be used for self-diagnosing purposes.
 Approximately 20% of smartphone users have a health-related application downloaded onto their device.

 Experts have criticized the creators of such medical apps as promoting a false sense of credibility in order to increase the number of downloads.
-For example, these apps will often use widely-recognized medical symbols such as the red cross or a stethoscope on their thumbnails and diagnostic pages, as well as emphasize terms such as "algorithm", "sensors", and "computer" in the diagnosis process to convey a sense of scientific objectivity.
+For example, these apps will often use widely recognized medical symbols such as the red cross or a stethoscope on their thumbnails and diagnostic pages, as well as emphasize terms such as "algorithm", "sensors", and "computer" in the diagnosis process to convey a sense of scientific objectivity.
 Lupton and Jutel, in their analysis of 35 self-diagnosis apps, argue that these techniques portray self-diagnosis apps as having an augmented authority in determining diagnoses.

 In relation to the amount of power that health-related smartphone apps have in determining a diagnosis, researchers have emphasized the importance of using such apps judiciously.
 In order to maintain a balance between patient agency and professional medical authority, many self-diagnosis applications remind users of the incomplete medical certainty of the diagnosis provided and to encourage them to obtain secondary professional medical advice from a doctor or specialist.
 Additionally, the sources of application diagnosis information can often be difficult to determine or verify.
 There have been cases where certain health-related applications made claims to receiving significant contributions of content from prestigious educational institutions to increase downloads, but little information was provided as to the extent and verifiability of such contributions.

 Use of chatbots

 A recent technology that has started to take hold in the realm of self-diagnosis is the utilization of chatbot-based symptom checker (CSC) applications.
 CSCs were designed to combat the problem of extended wait times to see a doctor and the unavailability of punctual medical advice.
 Patients have also utilized chatbots to determine severity of their potential diagnosis before going through the process of seeing a doctor and incurring the financial strain that can come with it.
 Chatbots utilize artificial intelligence (AI) in order to assist patients in their medical concerns during all hours of the day.
 The operational mechanism of CSCs is a text-to-text system, where the chatbot asks a series of health-related questions in order to determine a diagnosis.
 The effectiveness of chatbots in the process of self-diagnosis is still highly debated among researchers.

 Studies have found that users have varying opinions on the required input for chatbot websites and applications.
 In some cases, chatbots offer limited space to input multiple symptoms and locations of symptoms for diagnosis determination.
 Interfaces have presented users with a "pre-structured symptom selection list" which has forced users to be more general with their responses than they would prefer.
 Other users have felt that questions asked by self-diagnosing chatbots require too much detail, leaving them confused or overwhelmed.

+People are also using AI chatbots for self-diagnosis.